 – Demographic data from customer information file like age, sex, zip code etc.

 – Contractual data from service account file such as pricing plan, activation data, contract identification etc.

 – Usage & Payment data from billing system such as the number of calls, airtime, fixed line time, the total amount spent, number of calls made to customer care centre, change in price plan etc.

 Churn Management – Current Scenario

 However, in the process of building a single customer view, handling many variables sometimes causes dilution while focusing on price elasticity aspect of telecom services – essentially, the focus on time series data on customer’s payments and calls made.
 Looking at different price-quantity coordinates and drawing insights from the change in trends/patterns is an important exercise which often gets overlooked.

-Time to expiry of contract is an important variable diligently tracked by the telecom operators.
+Time to the expiry of the contract is an important variable diligently tracked by the telecom operators.
 Out of attriting customers, majority attrite after their contract expires.
-So, some times because of this reasoning, Survival analysis, which tries to answer both questions “Who will churn?” as well as “When will he/she churn?” gets ignored.
+So, sometimes because of this reasoning, Survival analysis, which tries to answer both questions “Who will churn?” as well as “When will he/she churn?” gets ignored.

 The Key Question:

-And of course, none of these methods answer the question “Why does a customer churn/attrite?”
+And of course, none of these methods answers the question “Why does a customer churn/attrite?”